Grace Hopper

 Grace Brewster Hopper

-Grace Brewster Hopper (née Murray; December 9, 1906 – January 1, 1992) was an American computer scientist, mathematician, and United States Navy rear admiral.
+Grace Brewster Hopperarrow-up-right (née Murray; December 9, 1906 – January 1, 1992) was an American computer scientist, mathematician, and United States Navy rear admiral.
 One of the first programmers of the Harvard Mark I computer, she was a pioneer of computer programming who invented one of the first linkers.
-Hopper was the first to devise the theory of machine-independent programming languages, and the FLOW-MATIC programming language she created using this theory was later extended to create COBOL, an early high-level programming language still in use today. - Wikipedia Entry
+Hopper was the first to devise the theory of machine-independent programming languages, and the FLOW-MATIC programming language she created using this theory was later extended to create COBOL, an early high-level programming language still in use today. - Wikipedia Entryarrow-up-right

 Description

-Alternate (Better) Connection: webapp
+Alternate (Better) Connection: webapparrow-up-right

-Author: Sandesh
+Author: Sandesharrow-up-right

 Solution